 The Pupil Premium was introduced by the Government in April 2011 and is allocated to schools to work with students who have been registered for free school meals at any point in the last six years.

 Schools are able to access additional funding for students who are adopted or in the Local Authority’s care.
 In addition to this we are given additional funds for children of service personnel.

-This document explains how we plan to support our Pupil Premium students at Brakenhale for 2016/17.
+This document explains how we plan to support our Pupil Premium students at Brakenhale for 2017/18 as well as reviewing our expenditure for the previous academic year.
 This will be internally reviewed throughout the year and a final review will be published at the beginning of the next academic year: Pupil Premium Strategy 2017-18

 The table below provides a summary analysis of the performance of students for whom the Pupil Premium provides support to at the end of Key Stage 4 in 2015 and 2016, alongside comparative data for other students in the cohort.